Apostolique/apos-docs/docs/design-choices.md

 # Design choices

+High level overview for the apos-docs design decisions.

 ## Markdown

 * The markdown should be readable by itself from GitHub.
 This means that links must work in the context of the repository and be rewritten for the static site.